chnandakumarreddy/BinaryTree-In-CSharp/README.md

   - Insert(data) - Inserts data into Binary Tree
   - Search(data) - Search through the Binary Tree
   - GetTreeDepth() - Calculates the total height/depth of the tree from the rootNode.
+  - GetInOrderTraversal() - Gets the list of nodes traversed in InOrder
+  - GetPreOrderTraversal() - Gets the list of nodes traversed in PreOrder
+  - GetPostOrderTraversal() - Gets the list of nodes traversed in PostOrder